 “There were limits to what we could provide [as a lifting gym], and I’ve always had a vision of being able to have a one stop shop,” says Paulie.
 Now, with SBWC Performance, he says, “we have a place for you to train, a place for you to recover, we have an ecosystem for you to exist in, and it becomes more of a ‘third space’ for people.”

 The danger of this setup, of course, is that the club loses its potency (and to a certain extent, status) as a powerlifting gym.
 But Becca stresses that it’s an intentional expansion.
 “Culture has always been really important to us, so it’s not that we’re doing it to try to be everything to everybody,” she says.

-On the morning of SBWC Performance’s launch, I watch a circuit class, taught on an 85-foot-long strip of turf in the new space.
+On the morning of SBWC Performance’s launch, I watch a speed and agility class, taught on an 85-foot-long strip of turf in the new space.
 For a high-energy cardio workout, there’s very little hullabaloo — the members narrow their eyes to focus on the instructors’ demos; they land every burpee jump in perfect squat form.
 At 11, it’s yoga led by a classically trained Ashtanga yoga teacher with a background in weight training; nearly 20 powerlifters lay out mats in the new, sunlit studio.
 Halfway through class, it dawns on me that in my own decade of practicing yoga all over the country, this is the most diverse class I’ve ever attended.

 The new suite of services will be available to non-members on a drop-in basis (outsiders will even be able to reserve the saunas), but Paulie and Becca don’t seem that worried about it negatively impacting the club’s culture, mainly because they believe so deeply in the strength of their own ethos.